Taking Bartholomew for a spin

 Validating Content With Shortcodes

-If some of your documents uses shortcodes, then directory from which the shortcodes must be loaded needs to be specified using the --shortcodes
+If some of your documents use shortcodes, then the shortcodes directory must be specified via the --shortcodes flag, as shown below:

 Viewing Your Changes